sindrebroch/ha-flexit/README.md

 ### API limitation

 API is restricted to 50 calls/min or 500 calls/week.
+The integration calls the API at least twice per action, depending on the endpoint.
 Defaults to polling every 30 minutes, this can be configured but be aware of API restrictions.

 ## Debugging